 In a state of “limited emergency,” Hawaii was yielding to its military role in the Pacific.
 Warships crowded Pearl Harbor.
 Tanks, armored cars, and jeeps rumbled through Honolulu’s streets where barefoot children walked.
 Airplanes on military missions roared above.
 Poised sentries guarded important plants, buildings, and other sites as carefree tourists lounged on beaches.
 Newspapers reported a possible air attack.

 Herb wrote to his girl back home: “We are in the tropic of Cancer, which is about 20° above the equator.
 The only relief we have is the cool breeze from the ocean.
-If it wasn’t for that, it would be hot as h.
+If it wasn’t for that, it would be hot as hell.
 Above all, it is a lovely place, and I wish you were here.”

 At Waikiki beach, Herb and his buddies swam, relaxed, and ogled women as beach umbrellas flapped in the balmy breeze.
 Smiling Hawaiian youths―“beach boys”―massaged coconut oil into the pale bodies of tourists and film stars.
 Others, in the water, helped mainlanders learn to surf.
 Spanning the beach, Waikiki’s cottages, hot dog stands, and curio shops huddled as strolling tourists browsed for souvenirs.
 Honky-tonks, tattoo parlors, shooting galleries, barber shops, pinball machines, massage parlors, and photo booths lay like mouse traps, awaiting the GIs.